 What to expect-

 In general, your pet will be sedated at the beginning of the appointment and prior to euthanasia to alleviate any anxiety or pain and allow for a peaceful, dignified passing.
 Once your pet and your family are ready, the doctor will proceed with the euthanasia.
 Usually, this takes only moments and the doctor will let you know once your pet has passed.
 At this point, you can spend any needed time with your pet to say goodbye before moving your pet for burial or transport to the crematorium based on your choosing.

 *An additional travel fee will be assessed beyond a 35-mile radius of Moncks Corner, SC.
 These fees will be determined when your appointment is booked.

 Cancellation Policy: We realize that end of life decisions can be difficult.
 If there is apprehension about a scheduled appointment, please consider an in home end of life consultation in lieu of your scheduled euthanasia appointment to best assess your pet and family's needs.
 If a cancellation occurs less than 12 hours of the scheduled appointment, a cancellation fee may be applied.

 LCPH can suggest Pet Rest , McAlister-Smith , and Legacy Pets of Charleston for pet cremation services in our area.
 Please visit their websites to determine which one best suits your family’s needs.
-As a service, LCPH will transport your pet to the desired cremation service or we can coordinate with the service provider directly or, when possible, we will provide transportation to their facility.
+LCPH will either coordinate with the after care service provider directly or, when possible, we will provide transportation to their facility.